JustinBrow/Scripts/README.md

 ## PowerShell
 Copy-ADGroups - Copy AD group membership from one user to another.
 Migrate-PrinterPorts - Update port for installed printers throughout enviroment.
-WIP.
 Report-PSTFiles - Sends a report of PST files found to the help desk.

 ## Batch